University of California, Housing Bond

 About the bond

-Two bond proposals moving through the Legislature, AB 736 (Wicks) and SB 417 (Cabaldon), would place a $10 billion affordable housing bond on the June 2026 ballot.
+SB 417 (Limón and Rivas) would place a $11 billion affordable housing bond on the November 2026 ballot.

 The bond funds, if passed by the voters, would support construction of affordable housing units across the state.
-However, as currently written, the bond bills do not include any funding for housing projects at UC or CSU.
+The bond includes $350 million dedicated to student housing, split evenly between the UC and CSU systems through the Higher Education Student Housing Grant Program.

 How student housing strengthens the bond